 The second scenario could be that you’re stressed and sick, and you want to give your immune system a little boost.

 When is the best time to take probiotics?
-Dr. Gregor looks at that question in the video below
+Dr. Greger looks at that question in the video below

 Probiotics help improve health in various ways.
 Here are some of the main benefits of taking probiotics.